civilservicelgbt/civilservicelgbt.github.io/_events/2023-11-15-civil-service-lgbt-leeds-festive-meal.md

 category:
   - yorkshire-and-humber
 ---
 Are you alone this Christmastime, or perhaps want to do something different from the normal routine?
-Join fellow Civil Servants for a Festive meal on 24th December (Christmas Eve) at Bill’s Restaurant and enjoy the company of like-minded souls during the festivities.
+Join fellow Civil Servants for a Festive meal on 23rd December at Bill’s Restaurant and enjoy the company of like-minded souls during the festivities.

 £32.95 for Three Courses, with plenty of options for those with dietary requirements  ( we will be coming out to you for payment and menu choices 8 days prior to the event, ease note that cancellations after payment has been received will not be refunded due to the restaurant’s policy)